MP 25x8x5 / N38 - neodymium magnet

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Significant importance in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment or very advanced devices.
+- Key role in advanced technologically fields – are utilized in HDD drives, electric motors, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: